1

 For more information about the RCC Social Service Assistant position, you can download the full job description below.

-RCC, or the Regional Crisis Center, is a PRTS/subacute residential facility where youth are placed directly from the Department of Human Services.
-RCC provides on-site residential living facilities, mental health treatment, family counseling, substance use disorders treatment, and academic instruction and education.
-RCC clients often display acute behaviors and have multiple cognitive or behavioral challenges.
+RCC, or the Regional Crisis Center, is a subacute residential facility where youth are placed directly from the Department of Human Services.
+RCC provides residential living facilities, mental health treatment, family counseling, substance use disorders treatment, and academic instruction to clients.
+RCC clients are often combative and have multiple mental or behavioral challenges.
 RCC uses verbal de-escalation tactics as well as treatments such as seclusion rooms and full-body restraints when necessary to ensure the safety of our clients.

-You must have prior experience working with combative at-risk youth, preferably in a residential setting, or have equivalent education in a related field.
-Eligibility for QMHA certification through MHACBO is preferred.
+Eligibility for a QMHA certification is preferred.
+You must have prior experience working with combative at-risk youth, preferably in a residential setting OR experience working in a challenging, high-paced environment that can be applicable to this line of work.
 The ability to maintain strong professional boundaries and confidentiality is a must.
 You must also be able to pass crisis intervention training within your first month of employment.
+The Regional Crisis Center uses specific manual restraints as specified by the state, and the ability to perform these restraints is essential to the position.

 Our workforce and clientele represent a diverse set of people from all walks of life.
 As such, we are committed to fostering, cultivating, and preserving a culture of diversity and inclusion in the agency.
 All staff must embody and represent these, and other, Looking Glass agency values.